mscarter942899/Repl-Prompt-Master/replit.md

 1. Set `DISCORD_TOKEN` in Secrets
 2. Bot will auto-initialize database on startup
 3. Commands sync automatically
+4. Use `/manage add` commands to populate items

 ## Tech Stack
 - Python 3.11